 So, should you use a Pre Workout or BCAA before your workouts?

 It depends on what your goals are.
-If you want to enjoy amazing workouts with boosted energy levels and stamina, then a quality pre workout supplement should be your choice.
+If you want to enjoy amazing boosted workouts, then a quality pre workout supplement should be your choice.

 On the other hand, if you feel that you’re already hitting your goals in the gym and you want to instead preserve and build more muscle, then BCAA could be a simple answer for you.

 Our recommendation would be to combine both together.
 That way, you’re getting the benefits of a pre workout to help keep you energized and focused while training, but also knowing that you’re giving your body the fuel it needs to maintain and build more muscle.

 Some pre workouts even use BCAAs as an ingredient.
 This is a good solution for people looking for both options.

 The bottom line is that Pre Workouts and BCAA are complementary, meaning that they will work perfectly alongside one another to achieve their different purposes.